ilabcode/pyhgf/README.md

 Value parent and volatility parent are nodes themself.
 Any node can be a value and/or volatility parent for other nodes and have multiple value and/or volatility parents.
 A filtering structure consists of nodes embedding other nodes hierarchically.
 Nodes are parametrized by their sufficient statistic and parents.
 The transformations between nodes can be linear, non-linear, or any function (thus a *generalization* of the HGF).

-The resulting probabilistic network operates as a filter towards new observation.
-If a decision function (taking the whole model as a parameter) is also defined, behaviours can be triggered accordingly.
-By comparing those behaviours with actual outcomes, a surprise function can be optimized over the range of parameters of interest.
+The resulting probabilistic network operates as a filter toward new observation.
+If a decision function (taking the whole model as a parameter) is also defined, behaviors can be triggered accordingly.
+By comparing those behaviors with actual outcomes, a surprise function can be optimized over the range of parameters of interest.

 ### The Hierarchical Gaussian Filter